DontCallMeJennay/JS-Projects/BS/readme.md

 *shuffle() deck
-*Player and opponent are each dealt() half the deck into their HANDS *Print what cards the player has 	...and for debugging purposes, what the opponent has *Display your hand in an interact-able (?) fashion
+*Player and opponent are each dealt() half the deck into their HANDS *Print what cards the player has 	...and for debugging purposes, what the opponent has
+	*Sort hand by suit
+	*Sort hand by numbers
+*Display your hand in an interact-able (?) fashion

 TURN